 (b) the Hydro Project Activities and any uses and facilities that are unrelated to the Hydro Project Activities but undertaken as a Required Action at the Transferred Parcel have been formally and permanently terminated by Grantor and, as appropriate, decommissioned pursuant to a regulatory proceeding; and then, subject to any final orders or decommissioning requirements issued by the FERC and/or other agency(ies) with jurisdiction over the Hydro Project Activities and such other unrelated uses, prior to said transfer of the Transferred Parcel, Grantor shall release, relinquish and forever terminate, in a manner that shall be binding upon all successors in interest to the Transferred Parcel, the Reservations with respect to the Transferred Parcel.
-Following such release, relinquishment and termination of Reservations, all Anticipated Significant Actions (except for Prohibited Uses and continuing Permitted Uses) on the Transferred Parcel shall be subject to Grantee's consent as Discretionary Actions and the Easement shall be interpreted more restrictively in a manner recognizing the release of Reservations as to the Transferred
+Following such release, relinquishment and termination of Reservations, all Anticipated Significant Actions (except for Prohibited Uses and continuing Permitted Uses) on the Transferred Parcel shall be interpreted more restrictively in a manner recognizing the release of Reservations as to the Transferred Parcel.
+Additionally, following such release, relinquishment and termination of Reservations, the forest management activities specified in Section 9 of Exhibit I on the Transferred Parcel shall continue as Permitted Uses, but shall be subject to Grantee's consent as Discretionary Actions.